gnosis/dx-docs/source/bots-types.md

 ````

 ## High Sell Volume Bot
+This bot will check the markets you select and will send a log notification if
+any of the markets volume is over your account balance.
+This is very handful if
+you want to ensure liquidity to a market and want to make sure that all liquidity
+is bought.

+### High Sell Volume Bot configuration
+* `HIGH_SELL_VOLUME_BOT`:
+  * **name**: The name to display in notifications and messages
+  * **factory**: The factory to create the bot.
+You can create your own bot if you want!
+  * **markets**: An object selecting the markets to watch (as explained [here](./bots-market-making.html##create-the-config-file-for-the-bots))
+  * **accountIndex**: The accountIndex from the accounts generated from the `MNEMONIC` that is going to be used by this bot
+  * **notifications**: The notification system to be used by the bot.
+For now only `slack` is available

 ## Deposit Bot
 This bot will check periodically your account balances and will automatically